Garlicky pull apart pizza bread with gooey cheese and spicy pepperoni makes a fabulously fun weeknight dinner, game day snack, or party appetizer.

 📖 Variations

-- Instead of pepperoni, use cooked ground sausage or chopped up leftover meatballs.
+- Instead of pepperoni, use cooked ground sausage, Italian sausage, or chopped up leftover meatballs.

-- Add ½ cup each of finely diced peppers and onions before baking.
+- Add ½ cup each of finely diced green peppers and onions before baking.
+You can any of your favorite pizza toppings - my husband loves olives!

 - Instead of frozen bread dough, you can also use fresh store-bought or homemade pizza dough or refrigerator biscuits.